natzar/Robin/README.md

 ### Install

 Download the zip, uncompress it and run robin.php.

-Get the last version by forking 'develop' branch.
 Ignore Release 0.1.0, outdated.

-### Thanks to

-    * Simplehtmldom creators
-    * PhpCrawl creators
-    * PhpQuery creators
-    * uagent Lib creator

 ### License
  DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE